 If you do not bid enough to cover your seniority (insufficient bid), you will be assigned a vacation in one of the two following ways:

 - During the primary bid process, the Company will award all primary bids.
 Insufficient bids will then be awarded in seniority order by working backward through the year, from December to January.

 - If your secondary or tertiary bid is insufficient, you will automatically be assigned a vacation in inverse seniority order working forward through the year, from January through December.
 In this instance it would mean that if you have 1998 Company seniority, you will be assigned a vacation before another insufficient bidder who has a 1991 Company seniority date.

 You are allowed two vacation trades per year with another Flight Attendant (Section 18.S.).
 All vacation trades must be completed two months before the first vacation.
 As an example, if you have a September vacation, you must submit your vacation trade request in July or earlier.
 There are two exceptions:

-- Flight Attendants trading days in the same month are not bound to the requirement of trading two months prior to the vacation month.
+- Flight Attendants trading vacation days in the same month are not bound to the requirement of trading two months prior to the vacation month.

 - Trades involving January vacations must be submitted by December 15.
 February vacation trade requests must be submitted by December 30.